Mazahir26/Blog-App/README.md

 - You can also change icons and splash image inside `/assets`.

+- Other than that if you know what you are doing or you are an expo dev then go nuts :wink:.

+### 3. Step 3

+- You can setup the Admin App to send push notifications and to see your userbase grow (Analytics)

 ## Build

 - Run on both Android & iOS: `expo start` (or `npm start`).